MITgcm/MITgcm/doc/contributing/contributing.rst

    - during the elapsed time, the files you have modified have also been edited/updated in the main repo, but git is not smart enough to know how to deal with this conflict (it will notify you of this problem during step #7).

-One option is to NOT attempt to bring your development code branch up to date, instead simply proceed with steps #7 and #8 and let the maintainers assess and resolve any conflict(s), should such occur (there is a checkbox ‘Allow edits by maintainers’ that is checked by default when you do step #8).
-If very little time elapsed during step #6, such conflict is less likely.
+One option is to NOT attempt to bring your development code branch up to date, instead simply proceed with steps #6 and #7 and let the maintainers assess and resolve any conflict(s), should such occur (there is a checkbox ‘Allow edits by maintainers’ that is checked by default when you do step #7).
+If very little time elapsed during step #5, such conflict is less likely.
-However, if step #6 takes on the order of months, we do suggest you follow this recipe below to update the code and merge yourself.
+However, if step #5 takes on the order of months, we do suggest you follow this recipe below to update the code and merge yourself.
 And/or during the development process, you might have reasons to bring the latest changes in the main repo into your development branch, and thus might opt to follow these same steps.